intel/llvm/sycl/doc/design/IVDEPAndParallelLoopAnnotations.md

    `spirv.dependency_accesses` metadata attached the same loop and with the same arguments as the original metadata.
 This will also have the safelen as the last argument.

-[^1] The convention for handling Loop Controls is introduced with PR [#2592](https://github.com/KhronosGroup/SPIRV-LLVM-Translator/pull/2592).

 ### LLVM Metadata to SPIR-V Translation